programmingAthlete/BruteSniffing_Fisher/README.md

 You can select from the compatible versions in the Setup/setup.py file by uncommenting the line corresponding to the version you choose (and by commenting the other versions).

 ## Requirements
-Automatically checks for the presence of the required libraries and installs if you consent it.
-If you don't consent it, show you the command to perform to install the libraries. libraries required:
+Automatically checks for the presence of the required libraries and installs them if you consent it.
+If you don't consent it, it shows you the command to perform to install the libraries.\\
+Libraries required:
 * requests
 * urllib3
 * BeautifulSoup